1881 United States Senate special elections in New York: Robertson nomination

-Garfield nominated William H. Robertson, the president pro tempore of the New York State Senate and leader of the state's Half-Breed faction, as collector of the port.
+Garfield nominated William H. Robertson, the president pro tempore of the New York State Senate and leader of the state's Half-Breed faction, as Collector of the Port of New York.
 Robertson, who had been elected as a delegate to the 1880 convention on a pledge to vote for Grant, was among the New York delegates who broke with Conkling to engineer Garfield's nomination.

 On March 28, Conkling, Platt, Arthur, and postmaster general Thomas Lemuel James sent a public letter to Garfield urging him to withdraw Robertson's nomination.
 Conkling preferred that Edwin Merritt continue as collector until his term expired in 1882, at which point Conkling would recommend a Stalwart to succeed him.

 On May 16, both Conkling and Platt resigned in protest against the distribution of federal patronage in New York.
 Conkling and Platt then stood for re-election in an effort to rebuke Garfield and demonstrate their political support within New York.